MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 2. **Text Extraction**:
     With the URL filtering done, the raw, crawled webpage content (containing text but also, e.g., the underlying HTML code used to display the webpage as such, links, etc.) is processed to discard unnecessary parts and extract clean, readable text.
 This involves a rule-based removal of HTML tags, scripts, and other non-textual elements, while preserving the main content itself.
 3. **Language Filtering**:
     The extracted text is now subjected to language filtering to ensure the corpus is linguistically consistent.
 Non-target languages are filtered out, retaining only text in the desired language(s).
-For *FineWeb*, HuggingFace applies the [FastText Language Classifier](https://fasttext.cc/docs/en/language-identification.html) to retain only english text.
+For *FineWeb*, HuggingFace applies the [FastText Language Classifier](https://fasttext.cc/docs/en/language-identification.html) to retain only English text.
 This classifier provides not only a decision on language, but also its degree of certainty in this choice.
 If the confidence scoring is $\geq 0.65$ for English, they keep the text.
 4. **Gopher Filtering**:
     Gopher filtering, first performed for Google [DeepMind's Gopher](https://deepsense.ai/wp-content/uploads/2023/03/2112.11446.pdf) model, is applied to remove low-quality or boilerplate text.
 This step uses pre-defined rules or even machine learning models to identify and eliminate repetitive, non-informative, or template-like content (e.g., navigation menus, disclaimers, product lists), ensuring the remaining dataset contains meaningful and diverse text.
 5. **MinHash Deduplication**: